-Requirements Notes Allocate initial storage equal to the size of the physical source database storage.
-Add storage when storage capacity approaches 30% free.
-For high redo rates and/or high DB change rates, allocate an additional 10-20 %.
-Add new storage by provisioning new volumes of the same size.
-This enables the Delphix File System (DxFS) to make sure that its file systems are always consistent on disk without additional serialization.
+Requirements Notes - Add storage when storage capacity approaches 30% free. - This enables the Delphix File System (DxFS) to make sure that its file systems are always consistent on disk without additional serialization.
 This also enables the Delphix Engine to achieve higher I/O rates by queueing more I/O operations to its storage.
 EBS Volume Size and Count - Keep all EBS volumes the same size.
 Maximize Delphix Engine RAM for a larger system cache to service reads - Use at least 4 EBS volumes to maximize performance.
 This enables the Delphix File System (DxFS) to make sure that its file systems are always consistent on disk without additional serialization.
 This also enables the Delphix Engine to achieve higher I/O rates by queueing more I/O operations to its storage.